fractalqb/sllm/README.md

 4. _Reliable and robust recognition of parameters and arguments_

-   The argument and the parameter can be uniquely recognised within a message.
+   The argument and the parameter can be uniquely recognized within a message.
 Changes of a message that do not affect neither the parameters nor the arguments do not break the recognition.

 5. _Be transparent, simple and unobtrusive_

-   A message shall be human readable so that the meaning of the message is easy to get.
+   A message shall be human-readable so that the meaning of the message is easy to get.
 The system must be transparent in the sense that even the human reader can easily recognize the parameters with their arguments.